ChallexRetriever/iOS-18.2/README.md

 4. Confirm Installation

-   After the progress completes, you'll receive a confirmation that the app or tweak has been successfully installed.<br><br>
+   After the progress completes, you'll receive a confirmation that the app or tweak has been successfully installed.<br><hr><br>

    <h4><b>Screenshots:</b></h4>

+   1. Main Interface